 "We continually have to adjust for some kind of 'vaporization' effect with respect to our write-offs."

-You might even be able to find the stock if you looked hard enough -- actually, you could probably find dozens more in a similar predicament.
-While I thought the exec honorable for his candid truthfulness -- and that's a big plus in my book -- companies like these are not good enough for any investment of mine.
-The point here is universal: If the person I interviewed sounds anything even remotely like the CEO of a company in your portfolio, dump that stock.
-Now.
+You might be able to find the stock if you looked hard enough -- actually, you could probably find dozens more in a similar predicament, thanks to the financial crises currently unfolding.
+I considered the exec honorable for his candid truth-telling, and that's a big plus in my book -- but it's not good enough for any investment of mine.

 A lasting competitive advantage is a vital element of a great business.
 Without it, a company's brief edge in sales or technology will disintegrate like a finely built sand castle on the beach.